Foreign involvement in the Syrian civil war: Opposition to foreign involvement

+United Kingdom

-Many people and organisations take the view that opposes any foreign involvement in the Syrian Civil War.
-Protests occurred in London in August 2013 against foreign intervention in Syria shortly before a Parliamentary vote on airstrikes in Syria, which was defeated.
-Later protests that drew thousands in London in November 2015 called for the United Kingdom not to bomb Syria shortly before another Parliamentary vote in early December 2015.
-This view was also backed in a letter sent to Prime Minister David Cameron by 23 prominent figures including musicians, writers and trade union officials, that included Frankie Boyle, Brian Eno, Caroline Lucas, John Pilger and Jeremy Hardy.
-The 2015 vote was won by the Government and authorised military airstrikes in Syria.
-Protests against military action in Syria also occurred throughout the United Kingdom in April 2018, from towns and cities such as Bristol, Exeter, Swansea and Milton Keynes.
-This was following proposed further airstrikes in Syria alongside the United States against Syrian government forces for allegedly possessing chemical weapons.
-The British Campaign for Nuclear Disarmament described the decision of the government to carry out airstrikes in Syria as defying international law and criticised Prime Minister Theresa May for bypassing parliament in her decision on the matter.
+Many people and organisations opposed foreign involvement.
+Protests occurred in London in August 2013 shortly before a Parliamentary vote approving airstrikes, which was defeated.
+Later protests drew thousands in London in November 2015 calling for the UK not to bomb Syria shortly before another Parliamentary vote in early December.
+This view was reflected in a letter sent to Prime Minister David Cameron by 23 prominent Briitons including musicians, writers and trade union officials, that included Frankie Boyle, Brian Eno, Caroline Lucas, John Pilger and Jeremy Hardy.
+The 2015 vote authorised airstrikes.
+Protests against military action occurred throughout the United Kingdom in April 2018, from towns and cities such as Bristol, Exeter, Swansea and Milton Keynes.
+This followed proposed further airstrikes alongside the US against Syrian government forces for allegedly using chemical weapons.
+The British Campaign for Nuclear Disarmament described the government's decision to carry out airstrikes as defying international law and criticised Prime Minister Theresa May for bypassing parliament in her decision.

+Elsewhere

-In April 2017, protests occurred across a number of U.S. cites, as well as in Canada and Italy, against foreign intervention in Syria.
+In April 2017, protests occurred in US cites, as well as in Canada and Italy, against foreign intervention.
 Protestors held placards displaying phrases such as “No War on Syria!” and “Hands off Syria!”.